Back to blogTechnical Guide

 PBS replication managed by NimbusBackup

 Don't want to manage replication yourself?
-Combine two NimbusBackup PBS plans (e.g. Double Drive PBS, or a Single Drive + an AirGapped Drive) and ask support to enable synchronization.
+With a managed PBS like NimbusBackup, combine two hosted PBS plans (e.g. Double Drive PBS, or a Single Drive + an AirGapped Drive) and ask support to enable synchronization.
 24/7 monitoring included.